EmileD123/M2_Internship_clusters_cross_X_optical/README.md

 # M2_Internship_clusters_cross_X_optical
 "Cosmology with galaxy Clusters in Optical and X-rays"

-M2 internhip of Emile Dosso under the supervision of Mr. Reza Ansari at the CEA/DRF/IRFU/LCEG.
+M2 internship of Emile Dosso under the supervision of Mr. Reza Ansari at the CEA/DRF/IRFU/LCEG.

 Subject :
 "